BrainSurge: Level Three: Brain Trip (The Final Stage)

-For the bonus round, the contestant/team must successfully trace out three paths on grids within 90 seconds.
-The first path is 6 squares (5 squares on a season 1 episode) on a 4x4 grid, the second is 8 squares (10 squares on two season 1 episodes and 9 squares on a season 2 episode) on a 5x5 grid, and the third is 10 squares on a 6x6 grid; squares are always connected (horizontally, vertically, or diagonally).
+For the bonus round, the contestant must successfully trace out three paths on grids within 90 seconds.
+The first path consists of six squares on a 4×4 grid, the second is eight squares on a 5×5 grid, and the third is ten squares on a 6×6 grid, with occasional variation in the 4×4 and 5×5 grids.
+Every square in the path is adjacent to the previous one (horizontally, vertically, or diagonally).
 Each square has an actuator in the middle that must be stepped on to activate the square.
-Contestants see each path twice; the clock begins to start running when the contestant first activates a square.
-After completing a path successfully, the contestant must step on an actuator outside the board to stop the clock.
-The contestants are told immediately when they make a mistake, the grid turns red, makes a buzzer sound, and they must return to the start and view the pattern again before being allowed to continue; when viewing the pattern after a mistake, the clock continues to run.
-On Family BrainSurge, the child did the 4x4 and 6x6 while the adult did the 5x5, and the rest of the team (including the "Brain Trust") was allowed to help guide the contestant.
-The contestants/teams can win three prizes, one for completing each of the three paths, with the grand prize usually being a trip (though on a celebrity episode of Family BrainSurge, it was a billiards table); any prizes they win on one stage are theirs to keep, regardless of the outcome.
-If time runs out, the contestant/team must go down the Brain Drain, but still keep the prizes they won, while the contestant/team who succeed before time runs out get slimed of a lifetime, in network tradition.
+Contestants see each path twice; the clock starts running when the contestant first activates a square.
+Upon completing a path successfully, the contestant must step on an actuator outside the board to stop the clock, which is timed to 1/100 of a second.
+If the contestant makes a mistake, they are told immediately and must return to the start and view the pattern again before being allowed to continue; when the contestant views the pattern after a mistake, the clock continues to run.
+On Family BrainSurge, the child attempted the 4×4 and 6×6 grids while the adult did the 5×5 grid, and the rest of the team (including the "Brain Trust") was allowed to help guide the contestant.
+The contestant can win three prizes, one for completing each of the three paths, with the grand prize usually being a trip; any prizes they win on one stage are theirs to keep, regardless of the outcome.
+If time runs out, the contestant must go down the Brain Drain, but still keep the prizes they won, while the contestant/team who succeed before time runs out get slimed of a lifetime, in network tradition.
 Also, on Family BrainSurge, before the level starts, the episode's winning team also got a donation made by the show's staff in their name to one of Nickelodeon's "Big Help" partner organizations.